ruancomelli/ruancomelli/README.md

 - 🦖 Dinosaur enthusiast (what's your favorite one?)
 - 🐕 Proud father to two adorable chihuahuas who think they're much bigger than they actually are
 - 🏐 Beach volleyball player with more enthusiasm than skill
-- 🎮 Last fell in love with Hollow Knight
+- 🎮 Last fell in love with [Hollow Knight](https://www.hollowknight.com/)
-- 🎵 Music enthusiast - check out what I'm listening to:

 #### 🎵 Let's listen to some music together!